Aquanty/rtd-hgs/docs/source/index.rst

-Before **grok** processes instructions contained in a *prefix*\ ``.grok`` or a material properties file (see Section \ `[sec:modify_named_material] <#sec:modify_named_material>`__) it first makes a working copy of the file in which any line which is completely blank or which begins with an Comments ! in input files exclamation point (!) is removed and in which the contents of any included file are copied.
+Before **grok** processes instructions contained in a *prefix*\ ``.grok`` or a material properties file (see Section :ref:`sec:modify_named_material` ) it first makes a working copy of the file in which any line which is completely blank or which begins with an Comments ! in input files exclamation point (!) is removed and in which the contents of any included file are copied.
 This allows you to include blank lines and comments when and where required to improve the readability and clarity of the input.

 Included files can be used to avoid having to cut and paste or comment and uncomment large sections of input instructions.
 Long lists (e.g. of